Citroën GS: Launch and ongoing development

 On 24 August 1970, Citroën launched the GS.
-The body style was as a Berline (a four-door saloon with three side windows), in a fastback style with a sharp Kammback.
-The aerodynamics gave the best drag coefficient of any vehicle at the time.
+The body style was as a fastback-style berline (a four-door saloon with three side windows) with a sharp kammback.
+The aerodynamics gave one of the best drag coefficients of any vehicle at the time.
 On its launch, its main competitors in Europe included the Fiat 128, Ford Escort, Renault 6 and Vauxhall Viva.

 The GS's aerodynamics enabled the car to make the best of the available power, but when introduced, the car was considered underpowered.
 In September 1972 Citroën addressed the issue with the introduction of an optional 1,222 cc engine.
-Claimed power increased from 41 kW to 45 kW, with improved torque.
+Claimed power increased from 55.5 PS to 60 PS, with torque improving from 7.2 to 8.9 kgm.
 Both the second gear and final drive ratios were adjusted, increasing the vehicle speed per 1,000 rpm from 23 km/h (14.3 mph) to 24.5 km/h (15.2 mph).
 Larger front brake discs were also fitted.

 From a design perspective, CEO Pierre Bercot considered a hatchback layout too utilitarian.
 The GS's initial fastback design, with a separate trunk/boot, was controversial, though the 1974 CX shared a similar configuration.
 The trunk/boot was nevertheless large, in part due to the positioning of the spare wheel within the engine compartment.

-From September 1971, the GS was also available as a four door station wagon (estate) and a similar two-door "service" van.
-Citroën also explored the idea of a two-door coupe or three-door hatchback version of the GS, with a number of prototypes being built, but none entering production.
+From September 1971, the GS was also available as a five-door station wagon (estate) and a similar two-door "service" van.
+Citroën also explored the idea of a two-door coupé or three-door hatchback version of the GS, with a number of prototypes being built, but none entering production.
 The most well known was the 1972 Citroën GS Camargue, designed by Bertone.
 Proposals by Heuliez, Ligier, and Citroën’s own BEA were also built and presented.